AnassGaroual/Paritionner/README.md

 # Paritionner
-Partition a list to sublist with a max length
+Partition a list to a list of sublists with a max length

 Input
 n

 m

 I1 I2 I3 ...
 Im

 n: max legth